- Bowel cancer

 Learn more about:

 Your surgeon will talk to you about the risks and complications of bowel surgery.
 As with any major operation, surgery for bowel cancer has risks.
 These may include infection, bleeding, blood clots, damage to nearby organs, or leaking from the joins between the remaining parts of the bowel.
-You will be carefully monitored for any side effects afterwards.
+After the operation, you will be carefully monitored for any complications.
+See more on what to expect after surgery.

 Changes in bowel and bladder function

 You may notice changes to how your bowel and bladder work.
 These changes usually improve within a few months but, for some people, it can take longer.
-Erection problems can also be an issue after rectal cancer surgery.
+Internal scar tissue (adhesions) from bowel surgery can increase the risk of developing a bowel obstruction.
+This may occur even many years after the surgery.

 For more on this, see Sexuality, intimacy and cancer.